Tatamize/Tatamize/README.md

 <!-- ABOUT THE PROJECT -->
 ## Hello!

 Still preparing the profile...
-(Most of time, I'm on the GitLab)
+(Mon-Thu: GitLab, week-end: GitHub )

 <!-- CONTACT -->